Help Center/ Domain Name Service/ FAQs/ Invalid Domain Resolution/ How Do I Check Whether a Record Set Has Taken Effect?

 Common Issues

-• If the IP address cannot be obtained during the verification, the record set has not taken effect or has been modified.
+• If no IP address is returned during the verification, the record set has not taken effect or has been modified.
 Rectify the fault by referring to Why Did My Record Set Not Take Effect?

 • An expired domain name has been renewed, but the website still cannot be visited.